 If you’re looking to get out on Puget Sound but don’t want to commit so much time to whale watching, try taking an hour-long Argosy Cruises Harbor Tour around Elliott Bay.
 You may even spot wildlife along the way.
 We saw harbor seals chilling in the water when we went, and we were told Dall’s porpoises, sea lions and Orca whales have been spotted on the cruise (even though Orcas are a rare find in Elliott Bay).

 What’s better than a boat cruise with ice cream?
 Nothing!
 The 45-minute Sunday Ice Cream Cruise on Lake Union is a great way enjoy a nice Seattle day.
 You get to know about Lake Union and its incredible history, and eat some ice cream along the way.

 It wouldn’t be Seattle without music.
 Bumbershoot is North America’s largest urban art festival and it happens in Seattle every year on Labor Day Weekend.
 Packed with the best music, film, comedy, spoken word, dance, theater, performance, and visual arts you can find, this three-day event can NOT be missed.
-Click here for this year’s musical lineup.
+Click here for this year’s lineup.